Advertiser Disclosure

 Toast Pricing For Common Add-Ons

-Toast has multiple add-ons, but you will have to all for a quote to get accurate pricing on specific features.
+Toast has multiple add-ons, but you have to call for a quote to get accurate pricing on specific features.
 Here’s what’s available:

 • Toast Mobile Order & Pay